djwackey/notes/Google Cloud certification exam/Professional Cloud Architect.md

   - A. Upload missing JAR files and redeploy your application.
   - B. Digitally sign all of your JAR files and redeploy your application
   - C. Recompile the CLoakedServlet class using and MD5 hash instead of SHA1

+52. You are designing a mobile chat application.
+You want to ensure people cannot spoof chat messages, by providing a message were sent by a specific user.
+What should you do?

+  - A. Tag messages client side with the originating user identifier and the destination user.
+  - B. Encrypt the message client side using block-based encryption with a shared key.
+  - C. Use public key infrastructure (PKI) to encrypt the message client side using the originating user's private key.
+  - D. Use a trusted certificate authority to enable SSL connectivity between the client application and the server.

+53. As part of implementing their disaster recovery plan, your company is trying to replicate their production MySQL database from their private data center to their GCP project using a Google Cloud VPN connection.
+They are experiencing latency issues and a small amount of packet loss that is disrupting the replication.
+What should they do?

+  - A. Configure their replication to use UDP.
+  - B. Configure a Google Cloud Dedicated Interconnect.
+  - C. Restore their database daily using Google Cloud SQL.
+  - D. Add additional VPN connections and load balance them.
+  - E. Send the replicated transaction to Google Cloud Pub/Sub.

+54. Your customer support tool logs all email and chat conversations to Cloud Bigtable for retention and analysis.
+What is the recommended approach for sanitizing this data of personally identifiable information or payment card information before initial storage?

+  - A. Hash all data using SHA256
+  - B. Encrypt all data using elliptic curve cryptography
+  - C. De-identify the data with the Cloud Data Loss Prevention API
+  - D. Use regular expressions to find and redact phone numbers, email addresses, and credit card numbers

+55. You are using Cloud Shell and need to install a custom utility for use in a few weeks.
+Where can you store the file so it is in the default execution path and persists across sessions?

+  - A. ~/bin
+  - B. Cloud Storage
+  - C. /google/scripts
+  - D. /usr/local/bin

+56. You want to create a private connection between your instances on Compute Engine and your on-premises data center.
+You require a connection of at least 20
+Gbps.
+You want to follow Google-recommended practices.
+How should you set up the connection?

+  - A. Create a VPC and connect it to your on-premises data center using Dedicated Interconnect.
+  - B. Create a VPC and connect it to your on-premises data center using a single Cloud VPN.
+  - C. Create a Cloud Content Delivery Network (Cloud CDN) and connect it to your on-premises data center using Dedicated Interconnect.
+  - D. Create a Cloud Content Delivery Network (Cloud CDN) and connect it to your on-premises datacenter using a single Cloud VPN.